CGI-FR/PIMO/README.md

 ./pimo <data.json >maskedData.json
 ```

 This takes the `data.json` file, masks the data contained inside it and put the result in a `maskedData.json` file.
-If data are in a table (for exemple multiple names), then each field of this table will be masked using the given mask.
+If data are in a table (for example multiple names), then each field of this table will be masked using the given mask.
 The following flags can be used:

-* `--repeat=N` This flag will make pimo mask every input N-times (usefull for dataset generation).
+* `--repeat=N` This flag will make pimo mask every input N-times (useful for dataset generation).
 * `--skip-line-on-error` This flag will totally skip a line if an error occurs masking a field.
 * `--skip-field-on-error` This flag will return output without a field if an error occurs masking this field.
 * `--empty-input` This flag will give PIMO a `{}` input, usable with `--repeat` flag.